 1.6 Resolution of Complaints against Members of the University Community

 1.6.1 Informal Procedures

 The University encourages open and honest communication between members of the community.
-Most conflict and differences of opinion between members of the University community can be resolved by the individuals directly confronting issues and jointly exploring alternatives.
+Most conflicts and differences of opinion between members of the University community can be resolved by the individuals directly confronting issues and jointly exploring alternatives.
 In addition, there are a variety of resources available to individuals who may be called upon to assist in informal conflict resolution.
-These are, in the case of students and faculty: the dean of the faculty, dean of undergraduate students, and dean of the Graduate School, and, in the case of staff: the supervisor’s supervisor or department head, the human resources representative, and the Employee Assistance Program counselor.
-All members of the community also can contact the director for equal opportunity programs or the Title IX coordinator for concerns or complaints relating to harassment and discrimination.
-Additional resources include: the SHARE director for cases relating to sexual misconduct and the University ombudsperson.
+These are, in the case of students and faculty: the dean of the faculty, the dean of undergraduate students, and the dean of the Graduate School, and, in the case of staff: the supervisor's supervisor or department head, the human resources representative, and the Employee Assistance Program counselor.
+All members of the community also can contact the director of institutional equity and EEO or the Title IX coordinator for concerns or complaints relating to harassment and discrimination.
+Additional resources include: the SHARE director for cases relating to sexual misconduct, and the University ombudsperson.